lealceldeiro/gems/SpecificationByExample/README.md

 * When examples are complex and there are too many examples or too many factors present, look for missing concepts and try to explain the examples at a higher level of abstraction.
 Use a set of focused examples to illustrate the new concepts separately.

 ### Chapter 8: Refining the specification

+* Don’t just use the first set of examples directly; refine the specification from them.
+* To get the most out of the examples, the resulting specification should be precise and testable, self-explanatory, focused, in domain language, and about business functionality.
+* Avoid scripts and talking about software design in specifications.
+* Don’t try to cover every single case.
+Specifications aren’t replacements for combinatorial regression testing.
+* Start with one example for each important set of cases and add examples that illustrate particular areas of concern to programmers and testers.
+* Define and use the Ubiquitous Language in specifications, software design, and tests.

+### Chapter 9: Automating validation without changing specifications